cypherpunk-academy/2064/en/082_2064_We have them.md

 It was thrown into the sea by the force of the blast wave.
 A second missile hit.
 Deeper into the foundation.
-A big fireball stood over the place, where the beach apartment had stood before.
+A big fireball stood over the place, where the beach apartment had stood moments before.

 Fortunato was plunged four, five meters before he turned around.
 He saw Rosanna just below the surface, drifting towards him.